svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 constructs to use within your programs.
 Macros is where a lot of the power of lisp-like languages comes from.

-Creating macro is done in a way that is on the surface very similar to creating a function.
+Creating macro is done in a way that is, on the surface, very similar to creating a function.
 Here it is `(macro parameter-list macro-body)` compared to `(lambda parameter-list function-body)` for a function.

-The `macro-body` in an LBM program should be an expression that evaluates into a program (this is where quasiqoutation becomes really useful).
+The `macro-body`, in an LBM program, should be an expression that evaluates into a program (this is where quasiqoutation becomes really useful).